The Ukrainian police suspect a Russian commander of the murder of a woman who became a symbol of Bucha massacre

 **Ukrainian Exports Grow by 13%**

-The economy minister, Yuliia Svyrydenko, reported that Ukraine’s exports grew by more than 13% over the past year.
+The minister, Yuliia Svyrydenko, reported that Ukraine’s exports grew by more than 13% over the past year.
 This growth is mainly due to stabilizing the functioning of Ukrainian seaports.

 **President Zelensky Appoints Military Ombudsman**